alfredocdmiranda/iface/README.md

     char * get_mac(const char *name_iface)
         - This function returns MAC address of a available NIC.
-It should be used just by get_info_interface(), but you can use too.
+It should be used just by get_info_interface(), but you can use too. int update_tx_rx(struct iface* ifa)
+        - This function updates all information about NIC's TX/RX (bytes and packets).
+It returns 0 if all happens okay, and -1 if it happens something wrong.